HenrikSamuelsson/reading-python-crash-course-3rd-ed/README.md

 ## Tools

-Current set of tools for Python development:
+Currently do the bulk of my work on a PC running Windows 10 Pro and the current set of tools for Python development are:

 - Python, version 3.12.1
 - Visual Studio Code (VS Code), version 1.86.0